Starting a Business? Choose the Right Structure for Accounting Success

 1. Going Solo: The Sole Proprietorship

-Best for: Freelancers, consultants, and minimal-risk small businesses.
+Best for: Freelancers, consultants, and low-risk small businesses.

 2. Teaming Up: Partnerships